David's Sling: Operational history

 Reuven Rivlin visits Rafael Advanced Defense Systems.
 The missiles shown (top to bottom): Iron Dome, Stunner (David's Sling), Derbi, Python 5.

 On 23 July 2018, David's Sling was used for the first time in a combat situation.
 According to Israeli sources, Israeli authorities said they initially feared that two Syrian OTR-21 Tochka short-range ballistic missiles (SRBMs) were headed for Israel.
 Ultimately the two Syrian SRBMs—fired as part of the country's internal fighting and not deliberately aimed at Israel—did not clear the border and landed one kilometer inside Syria.
 One of the interceptors was detonated over Israel.
 In November 2019, Chinese media reports claimed that Syria transferred the other missile to Russia; it had been found intact by Syrian military forces as it did not explode on contact after being fired in July 2018.
 On 10 May 2023 David's Sling successfully shot down a Badr-3 rocket from the Gaza Strip aimed at Tel-Aviv.
 Two rockets fired from Gaza toward Jerusalem were intercepted, one by the Iron Dome, and the second by David's Sling.
 It was the second David's Sling interception, after a rocket fired at Tel Aviv was downed by the system on the same day.
 The system was used to destroy a long-range Ayyash-250 rocket launched by Hamas during the Gaza war in Kiryat Ata.
 In February 2024 the Israeli Air Force announced that David's Sling's Aerial Defense System intercepted a surface-to-air missile that was fired toward an IDF UAV operating in Lebanon.

 David's Sling was used during the October 2024 Iranian strikes against Israel.

-David's Sling shot down a ballistic missile for the first time in June 2025, during the Iran-Israel War.
+David's Sling shot down a ballistic missile for the first time in June 2025, during the Twelve-Day War.